A motivic version of the theorem of Fontaine and Wintenberger: Generalities on adic spaces

-\item An \emph{affinoid $K$-algebra} is a pair $(R,R^+)$ where $R$ is a Tate $K$-algebra and $R^+$ is an open and integrally closed $K^\circ$-subalgebra of $R^\circ$.
-A morphism $(R,R^+)\ra(S,S^+)$ of affinoid $K$-algebras is a pair of compatible $K^\circ$-linear continuous maps of rings $(f,f^+)$. \item A \emph{bounded affinoid $K$-algebra} is an affinoid $K$-algebra $(R,R^+)$ such that $R^+$ is a ring of definition. \item An affinoid $K$-algebra $(R,R^+)$ is called \emph{complete} if $R$ (and hence also $R^+$) is complete. \end{itemize} \end{dfn}
+\begin{dfn} An \emph{affinoid $K$-algebra} is a pair $(R,R^+)$ where $R$ is a Tate $K$-algebra and $R^+$ is an open and integrally closed $K^\circ$-subalgebra of $R^\circ$.
+A morphism $(R,R^+)\ra(S,S^+)$ of affinoid $K$-algebras is a pair of compatible $K^\circ$-linear continuous maps of rings $(f,f^+)$.
+An affinoid $K$-algebra $(R,R^+)$ is called \emph{complete} if $R$ (and hence also $R^+$) is complete. \end{dfn}

-\begin{rmk} If $(R,R^+)$ is an affinoid $K$-algebra and $x$ is topologically nilpotent, then there exists an integer $N$ such that $x^N\in R^+$ and hence $x\in R^+$ since $R^+$ is integrally closed.
-We then deduce that $R^+$ contains the set $R^{\circ\circ}$.
-The restricted topology on a ring of definition $R_0$ coincides with the $\pi$-adic topology.
-In particular, the topology of a bounded affinoid $K$-algebra $(R,R^+)$ is uniquely determined by the $K^\circ$-algebra $R^+$. \end{rmk}